Of the main three Spanish past tenses, the Spanish past imperfect can be the most problematic for Spanish students.

 Spanish phrases that trigger the past imperfect tense

-As you are going through the examples below, think about adding the phrase ‘when I was young…’ or ‘when we were young’.
-It will help with the mindset of thinking about events that didn’t start and stop at specific times.
-Almost all of the examples below could easily add this phrase without any grammatical issues.
+So, as you are going through the examples below, think about adding the phrase ‘when I was young…’ or ‘when we were young’.
+This will help with the mindset of thinking about events that didn’t start and stop at specific times.

 The other phrase that you could add to the end of almost all of the examples is ‘ya no‘ which means ‘not now’, ‘no longer’, or ‘not any more’.
 For example, ‘we used to go to the swimming pool a lot, not any more’.